 In recent years there has been a rather sensible recognition, usually shared by language teachers, that there is no panacea method for getting pupils to learn a language.
 The TSC Review of Language Pedagogy (2016) agreed: there is no best method for all circumstances.
 Students have differing prior knowledge, learning skills and personalities, while teachers have different backgrounds and methodological biases, and schools and countries have different traditions.
 There are so many variables involved in language learning that no one method can honestly be recommended for all pupils.
 This has led some writers to talk of our being in a 'post-method' era.

-After thirty-odd years of teaching French and thinking about language acquisition, a number of points occur to me.
+So what do we know?
+After thirty-odd years of teaching French, reading, thinking and writing about second language acquisition, a number of points occur to me.

 So beware of being dogmatic about target language use.